JZ0815/JZ0815.github.io/_posts/2023-03-26-Use-Redis-to-Implement-Distributed-Lock.md

 Notice: We need to add an expiration time to avoid deadlock.
 Use UUID to guarantee when deleting a key, it will below to the request.
 The keys belonging to other requests will not be deleted.

+Here we can set a MAX_RETRY_TIME, and if a request doesn't acquire the key, it will keep retry until reach the max retry times.

+In the tryGetLock implementations, notice to use try, catch, finally to close the jedisClient.
 #### To Release a Lock

+We need to get the value from the key and compare if this the same as requestId.
+If the value equals to requestId, then the key is removed (release the lock).
+The reason to use Lua script is to guarantee the atomic property for get the requestId, compare if requestId equals to the value and remove the key.

+Jedis eval() method is used to execute Lua script.
+The Lua script is treated as one command.
+And only after the one command is executed, redis can do other works.

 #### The following is Sample Java Code to Lock or Release Distributed Lock